Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 Why Do Sellers Worry About Near-Expiry Test Strips?

-Unused diabetic test strips are commonly left over when prescriptions change, insurance shipments overlap, or glucose monitoring devices are upgraded.
+Unused diabetic test strips are commonly left over when product changes, extra supplies accumulate, or glucose monitoring devices are upgraded.
 Many sellers discover boxes sitting in storage and notice the expiration date approaching.

 This leads to a common question: do buyers accept near-expiry test strips?